-The Lectionary Texts - Year B
+The Lectionary Texts - Year A

+Sunday, November 27, 2016 is the First Sunday of Advent in which Year A (Daily Office Year 1) begins.
 The Prayer Book Guide to Christian Education, 3rd edition (2009: Morehouse Publishing) offers a review for each Sunday's readings along with ideas for study.
-Additional reflections on the weekly lectionary, with discussion questions can be followed at www.prayerbookguide.com.
+Additional reflections on the weekly